-- Log into the IX14 command line as a user with full Admin access rights.
+- Log into the TX54 command line as a user with full Admin access rights.
 Depending on your device configuration, you may be presented with an Access selection menu.
 Type admin to access the Admin CLI. - 2.
 At the command line, type config to enter configuration mode:

-3. Add the VLAN:
+3. Enable IntelliFlow: